Artian-Techs/adonis-breadcrumbs/docs/guide/standalone_file.md

 ## Define titles

-Go to the newly created file in `start/breadcrumbs.ts` and start defining the titles for named routes.
+Go to the newly created file in `start/breadcrumbs.ts` and define the titles for named routes.

 ```typescript
 // start/routes.ts